 Additional sources of information

-The Maritime Global Security website at www.maritimeglobalsecurity.org offers industry issued best practices, including BMPs, and other guidance to mariners by geographic region and type of security threat.
+The Maritime Global Security website at www.maritimeglobalsecurity.org provides access to industry issued best management practices along with other guidance for mariners by geographic region and type of security threat.
 Relevant information is also available via Gard’s hot topic page Piracy and armed robbery at sea.